Susan Dorothea White: Printmaking and drawing

 As a printmaker, White has produced etchings, lithographs, woodcuts, and linocuts since 1960.
 She prints her own work, with many early graphic works being pulled by hand using a wooden wringer.
 For example, the 1986 lithograph The Front Verandah, which comments on the Chernobyl disaster, incorporates plates for 15 colours.
 In its collection, the National Gallery of Australia holds 27 of the artist's prints produced between 1960 and 1996.
 A catalogue of White's prints is published in The Printworld Directory.

 White is a skilled draughtswoman and drawing is the foundation of her art.
 The media she uses for drawing include pen and ink, ballpoint, brush, crayon, chalk, pastel, conté, and charcoal.
-Recently she has experimented with mixed-media techniques in silverpoint and goldpoint, as well as drawing over inkjet prints.
+From 2005, she has experimented with mixed-media techniques in silverpoint and goldpoint, as well as drawing over inkjet prints.
 Between 1982 and 1989 White taught drawing in community classes and at evening colleges.
 In 2000 she co-established anatomy drawing workshops at the University of New South Wales (School of Medical Sciences).
 She gives occasional lectures in Anatomy Art and has made many drawings from anatomical specimens, culminating in her large 2012 painting The Anatomy Lesson.